ASVAB Career Exploration Program

 As soon as exam scores are received ROTC students may obtain their scores from Master-Chief Spears.
 Non ROTC students should see Mrs. Ashcroft in PH226

 Please be advised students MUST be seated in the PAC at 9:00 am ready to start the exam.
-You will need to arrange your own transport to school on March 8, 2019.
+You will need to arrange your own transport to school on both test dates listed above.
 There will be no entry to the PAC after 9:00 am

 The ASVAB Career Exploration Program provides high-quality, career exploration and planning materials at no cost to high schools throughout the country.
 The Program encourages students to explore a wide variety of careers, rather than limiting their exploration by telling them what they can or should do.
 Schools receive a comprehensive career development program that meets the needs of today’s students, based on current career development theory and practice.

 The ASVAB test covers eight areas including science, word knowledge, mathematics, and mechanical comprehension.
 It assesses a student’s ability to learn new skills and is a predictor of success in training and education programs.

 The FYI is a 90-item interest inventory based on John Holland’s widely accepted theory of career choice.
 When students complete the FYI, they have three interest codes to use with the OCCU-Find for career exploration.

 Career Exploration Tool